 - How do you help students to achieve their academic goals?

 - In our school, we organize for students to attend University's Open Days and briefing sessions.
-If you have an idea what field you are interested in, then we can help you through counseling.
+If you have an idea on what field you are interested in, then we can help you through counseling.

 - What should I prepare for my future academic pursuit?

 - What's important is your attendance rate and Japanese ability.
-Those who want to apply to colleges should try an Examination for Japanese University Admission for International Students.
+Those who want to apply to colleges should take an Examination for Japanese University Admission for International Students.
 You need the equivalent of JLPT N1 to enter a college.
 Those who want to apply to a vocational school course; you need the equivalent of JLPT N2.
-Please choose your school in summer and then apply in the autumn.
+Please choose your school in summer and then apply in autumn.

 - Do I need any documents to prove my academic studies after I have left Kudan?